 Assuming you've rolled to avoid damage and failed, your armour can absorb the blow.
 Armour loses one HP for every point of damage the attacking weapon does.

-If armour HP hits 0, any further damage happens to you directly.
+If your armour and shield HP hits 0, any further damage happens to you directly.

 Exotic weapons can do more interesting things than simply knocking someone over.
 Almost any weapon that can be thought in modern day or sci-fi arsenals exists in the exotic category, from flame throwers and plasma rifles to electrical stun weapons, railguns, sniper rifles and acid cannons.